Admission to events

-The concept of admission refers to the granting of a right of entry in return for a ticket or a fee.
-This fee may be payable in advance, at the time of the event, or by a periodic fee, season-ticket subscription or annual charge to any of the following:
+An admission is the granting of a right of entry in return for a ticket or a fee.
+This fee may be payable in advance, at the time of the event, or by a periodic fee, season-ticket subscription or annual charge.
+This fee may be payable to any of the following:

 - shows, theatrical performances, circus performances, fairs, amusement parks, concerts, exhibitions, or other similar cultural events